mit-cml/yrtoolkit/yr/tutorials/AR_ChickenBowling.md

 ## SphereNode Texture

-Click the little plus sign next to "Any Components".
+Click the little plus sign next to "Any Component".
 Under Any SphereNode, drag and drop a "set SphereNode.Texture to" in the "in" section of the "initialize local newSphereNode to" block.
 The texture provides the visual appearance of a <strong> SphereNode </strong>.

 ![SphereNode Texture](../images/AR_Chicken/set_sphere_texture.png){:.enlargeImage}